What Is Pericardial Mesothelioma?

 • Practice self-care: Regular exercise, a balanced diet and quality sleep can help ease symptoms.
 Self-care also boosts overall well-being and may improve tolerance for treatments.

 • Seek emotional support: It’s important to reach out to loved ones, close friends or professional counselors.
-Joining a support group can also help by connecting you with others who understand the challenges of mesothelioma.
+Joining a mesothelioma support group can connect you with others who understand the challenges of this cancer.

 • Stay organized: Tracking appointments, medications and symptoms can create a greater sense of control.
 Using a journal or planner may make it easier to stay consistent and reduce stress.